lillyxliu/dsa_project_2_test/DSA_Project_2-764d1898549d0aa6b5c64b5d3c455ee034a39355/README.md

 <h3> How to run the code:</h3>
-In order to run the code you need VSCode, and G++ Compiler
+In order to run the code you need VSCode, and G++ Compiler.

 Open up the repository on github desktop